A Winter Food Retreat to the Sonoma and Mendocino Coast

 Winter coastal travelers are a hearty bunch.
 Between November and March, Sonoma and Mendocino’s wind-swept coasts are often blustery, rainy, cold and generally perfect for sitting around a fire.
 And for a certain kind of tourist, that’s not a bad thing.
 Crowds are mostly nonexistent, traffic is light, the ocean churns with spectacular fury, and it’s peak mushroom and Dungeness crab season.
 Personally, it’s my favorite time to get away.

-I recently spent a long weekend traveling from Santa Rosa to Mendocino, with stops in Sea Ranch, Gualala, Stewart’s Point and Elk.
+I recently spent a long weekend traveling from Santa Rosa to Mendocino, with stops in Bodega Bay, Sea Ranch, Gualala, Stewart’s Point and Elk.
 And while there are many excellent restaurants along the route, my goal was to try some less-charted spots with plenty of local charm.
-Here are five of my favorite, off-the-beaten-path restaurants you won’t find in the guidebooks.
+Here are six of my favorite, off-the-beaten-path restaurants.

 Sea Ranch Lodge, Sea Ranch